6 Errors to avoid

 Error # 2: Using Sandpaper too fine for your type of surface

-For a horizontal surface, use 60 to 80 grit sandpaper.
+For a horizontal surface, use 60 grit sandpaper.
 If you choose a finer sandpaper, the wood fibres will not open accordingly.

 For a vertical surface, you can use 80 to 100 grit sandpaper.
 In both situations, ideally use a mechanical sander.

 Error # 3: Removing dust from the surface with a pressure washer after sanding

 Make sure you never dust the surface with a pressure washer after sanding it as it closes the grain of your wood.

 Nobody likes to eat a spoonful of cinnamon, neither does your paint brush.
 Be sure to dust your surface with a broom or vacuum before staining your wood in order to get a dust free surface.